-In the prior NQF Attribution project, the Committee noted that attribution can refer to both the attribution of patients to an accountable unit for accountability purposes, such as a value-based purchasing program or regulatory requirements, as well as the attribution of results of a performance measure, such as health outcomes or resource use, to an accountable unit.
-In this project, the Advisory Panel sought to further clarify the distinction and interaction between program-level and measure-level attribution.
+In the prior NQF Attribution project, the Committee noted that attribution can refer to both the attribution of patients to an accountable unit for accountability purposes-such as a value-based purchasing program or regulatory requirements-and the attribution of results of a performance measure-such as health outcomes or resource use.
+In this project, the Advisory Panel sought to further clarify the distinction and interaction between program-level and measurelevel attribution.

-Program level attribution outlines the rules for assigning patients to the accountability program.
+Program-level attribution outlines the rules for assigning patients to the accountability program.
 For example, a program-level attribution rule can determine how patients are attributed to an Accountable Care Organization (ACO) in the Medicare Shared Savings Program.
-In the case of the Shared Savings Program, the attribution rule is defined in regulation, vetted with stakeholders via public commenting, and implemented.
+In the case of the Shared Savings Program, the attribution rule is defined in regulation, vetted with stakeholders via public commenting, and implemented as such.
 The Advisory Panel agreed that when designing this type of attribution model, the Attribution Model Selection Guide can help outline important elements that should be defined and made transparent.
 Multistakeholder review has not traditionally had a role in this type of program-level attribution model evaluation.
 A structured multistakeholder review using the Attribution Model Selection Guide enhances a public commenting process by allowing for objective examination and vetting of the potential considerations from and between stakeholder groups.
-This review also helps to increase transparency of the attribution model through an examination and public vetting, and an opportunity to reach consensus among stakeholder groups prior to deploying an attribution model into the field.
+This review also helps to increase transparency of the attribution model through an examination and public vetting, and provides an opportunity for stakeholder groups to reach consensus prior to deploying an attribution model into the field.

-In contrast to program-level attribution, measure-level attribution models generally run through the measure specifications.
-The Attribution Model Selection Guide includes a number of items addressing measure specifications such as qualifying events for inclusion in the measures, exclusion criteria, and the risk adjustment model.
-The Guide also asks a number of key questions about the performance of a measure including sufficient sample size and overall measure reliability performance.
+In contrast to program-level attribution, measurelevel attribution models are generally integrated into the measure specifications.
+The Attribution Model Selection Guide includes items addressing measure specifications such as qualifying events for inclusion in the measures, exclusion criteria, and the risk adjustment model.
+The Guide also asks key questions about the performance of a measure including sufficient sample size and overall measure reliability performance.
 These elements are currently examined during the NQF endorsement process for a specific level of analysis (i.e., individual provider, group practice, facility, etc.).
-While the NQF endorsement process currently evaluates several of the elements of the Attribution Model Selection Guide, it does not specifically draw out the measure's attribution approach for evaluation.
+While the NQF endorsement process currently evaluates several of the elements of the Attribution Model Selection Guide, the criteria do not systematically draw out the measure's attribution approach for evaluation.
 Future work should consider how a measure-level attribution evaluation can examine if the appropriate patients are attributed to the appropriate providers.
-This can be done by running through each of the elements of the Attribution Model Selection Guide for a measure and its intended application.
+This can be done by assessing each of the elements of the Attribution Model Selection Guide for a measure and its intended application.
 This type of evaluation is particularly important for measure attribution to smaller groups of providers and individual clinicians.

-Evaluation Consideration 5: Have potential unintended consequences of the model been explored and have negative consequences been mitigated?
+EVALUATION CONSIDERATION 5: Have potential unintended consequences of the model been explored, and have negative consequences been mitigated?

 Measure implementers should be aware that the attribution model selected will drive consequences, both intended and unintended.
 Improperly designed attribution models carry a risk of negative unintended consequences to patients.
-Attribution models should not diminish access to care or detract from the patient-centeredness of care.51 Models should attribute as many patients as possible to ensure that patients are having their needs met and receiving coordinated care and to improve the reliability of attribution models.
+Attribution models should not diminish access to care or detract from the patientcenteredness of care.51 Models should attribute as many patients as possible to ensure that patients are having their needs met and receiving coordinated care and to improve the reliability of attribution models.
 However, attribution models should not interfere with patient choice or prevent patients from receiving care they need.